-On the matter of number portability, see the update of Section 2.6(f) above.
+Regarding the matter of number portability, see the update of Section 2.6(f) above.
 Implementation of the number portability plan will impose costs on Pelephone, the complexity, scope and implications of which cannot yet be assessed.
-As at the date of these Reports, Pelephone, and to the best of Pelephone's knowledge, the other cellular companies as well, are not in compliance with the timetables, and notices in this regard have been given to the Ministry of Communications from all of the companies.
-However, the Ministry of Communications has not given notice of any change in the timetables.

-Regarding section 3.7.2, the Ministry of Communications some time ago gave notice, as part of a process of final formulation of its policy regarding the field of licensing of supply of telephony services by way of a broad band access service (VOB), of its intention not to permit the companies in the Bezeq Group (including Pelephone) to take part in this field so long as the Company's portion of the fixed-line domestic telephony field in the segment of certain customers does not fall below a given threshold, or earlier taking into account the situation of competition in the field, after an examination to take place at examination stations on the timeline and on prescribed dates.
+Regarding Section 3.7.2, the Ministry of Communications some time ago gave notice, as part of a process of final formulation of its policy regarding the field of licensing of supply of telephony services by way of a broad band access service (VOB), of its intention not to permit the companies in the Bezeq Group (including Pelephone) to take part in this field so long as the Company's share of the fixed-line domestic telephony field in the segment of certain customers does not fall below a given threshold, or earlier taking into account the situation of competition in the field, after an examination to take place at examination stations on the timeline and on prescribed dates.
 Pelephone objects to this policy and is of the opinion that it should be treated as an independent body, due also to the existence of the restrictions imposed upon it regarding joint marketing with the Company.
 Pelephone is waiting to present its arguments in a hearing before the Ministry of Communications.
-Pelephone has submitted an application to the Ministry of Communications for the effecting of a marketing trial of VOIP technology, and in response, the Ministry noted that it could grant Pelephone a license for such trial subject to conditions, that main ones of which would be a provision in the license that if at the end of the hearing the policy document is amended, such that Pelephone is prohibited from providing VOB services, the trial license shall expire.
-On this matter see also section 2.6(d) and (e) above.
+On this matter, see also Section 2.6(d) and (e) above.